 - Always place all hydraulic controls in Neutral before dismounting. - Make sure that all components in the hydraulic system are kept clean and in good condition. - Replace any worn, cut, abraded, flattened, or crimped hoses and steel lines. - Do NOT attempt any makeshift repairs to the hydraulic lines, fittings, or hoses by using tapes, clamps, cements, or welding.
 The hydraulic system operates under extremely high pressure.
-Makeshift repairs will fail suddenly and create a hazardous and unsafe condition. - Wear proper hand and eye protection when searching for a high-pressure hydraulic leak.
+Makeshift repairs will fail suddenly and create hazardous and unsafe conditions. - Wear proper hand and eye protection when searching for high-pressure hydraulic leaks.
 Use a piece of cardboard as a backstop instead of hands to isolate and identify a leak. - If injured by a concentrated high-pressure stream of hydraulic fluid, seek medical attention immediately.
-Serious infection or toxic reaction can develop from hydraulic fluid piercing the skin. - Make sure all components are tight and that steel lines, hoses, and couplings are in good condition before applying pressure to a hydraulic system.
+Serious infection or toxic reaction can develop from hydraulic fluid piercing the skin.